Overview

 - Increase repeat counts for longer practice with the same sequence.

-- Experiment with different sidetone frequencies to find what’s most comfortable for your hearing.
+- Experiment with different sidetone frequencies and volume levels to find what’s most comfortable for your hearing.

 - Clear the history periodically to focus on new sequences.